A Multi-Simulation Bridge for IoT Digital Twins: Experimental Evaluation

 \section{Experimental Evaluation}

-To evaluate the performance of the proposed DT-SB and its integration with simulation agents, we conducted a series of experiments focusing on protocol overhead and agent-level performance.
-All tests were executed on an Apple MacBook Air (2023) equipped with an Apple Silicon M2 processor and 8~GB of unified memory.
-MATLAB was natively installed on macOS, and Python profiling modules were used to gather performance metrics.
+To evaluate the performance of the proposed DT-SB and its integration with simulation agents, we conducted a series of experiments focusing on protocol overhead and agent-level performance on commercial computing hardware (MacBook Air Apple Silicon M2 processor and 8~GB of unified memory) with Python implementation of the proposed DT-SB \footnote{Simulation Bridge GitHub Repo: \url{https://github.com/INTO-CPS-Association/simulation-bridge}}.